rcasanovan/iMovies/README.md

 **Why some properties are optionals?**

 Well I discovered that some movies doesn't have a poster path or an overview (it's strange I know 🤷‍♂) so it's better to manage these fields are optionals.

+**Are more properties there??**

+Obviously the response has more properties for each movie.
+I decided to use only these ones.

 Reference: [Apple documentation](https://developer.apple.com/documentation/swift/swift_standard_library/encoding_decoding_and_serialization)